apache/skywalking-website/docs/README.md

   - header: SkyWalking 6.6.0 release
     content: Service Instance dependency detection is available.
 Support ElasticSearch 7 as a storage option.
 Reduce the register load.
     time: Dec.
 27th 2019
-  - header: SkyWalking Chart 1.0.0 for SkyWaling 6.5.0 release
-    content: SkyWalking Chart is used to deploy SkyWalking to Kubernetes cluster.
-    time: Dec.
-26th 2019